 Adhering to the Parent Code of Conduct at all times.

-Students are responsible for:
+Pupils are responsible for:

-Adhering to this policy and the Student Acceptable Use Policy at all times during periods of remote learning.
+Adhering to this policy and the Acceptable Use Policy at all times during periods of remote learning with parental support.

 Ensuring they are available to learn remotely at the times set out by each individual school, and that their schoolwork is completed on time and to the best of their ability.